immuno-informatics/carmen-analysis/README.md

 **The pipeline requires a working [Python](https://www.python.org) installation**.
 We suggest to install [Conda](https://docs.anaconda.com/miniconda) to handle Python operations.

-The described pipeline used multiple Python environments to handle different parts of the analysis while preparing the results.
-Details of those environments have been saved as [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) environment specifications to `environment-*.yml` files.
+The described pipeline uses multiple Python environments to handle different parts of the analysis while preparing the results.
+Details of those environments have been saved as [Conda environment specifications](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to `environment-*.yml` files.
 Please follow in detail the instructions included in the [How to Run the Analysis](#how-to-run-the-analysis) section to achieve reproducibility.

 ### Required Databases